yangjialin94/minimal-pricing/README.md

 ## 📜 License

-© 2025 Minimal Pricing Platform.
+© 2025 Minimal Pricing.
 All Rights Reserved.
 This software and its source code are proprietary and may not be copied, modified, or distributed without explicit permission.

 ## 📩 Contact